 1. Power Generation:

-Power generation involves converting various energy sources into electricity.
-Common methods of power generation include:
+converting various energy sources into electricity.
+Common methods of power

 2. Power Plants: